dbarowy/bingerator/README.md

 Sure.

-    val b = new Bingerator(key, true)
+    val b = new Bingerator(key)
-    val result = b.SearchWeb("cowboy").take(5)
+    val results = b.SearchWeb("The Lone Gunmen").take(5)
-    for (r <- result) {
+    for (r <- results) {
-      println("Result is: " + r.title)
+      println("Result is: " + r.url)
     }

-Note that if you don't specify the number of search results using `take`, `Bingerator` will return up to 5000 results (the present cap).
+Note that if you don't specify the number of search results using `take`, `Bingerator` will return up to 5000 results (the current cap).
 This is probably not what you want, since you have to pay for all 100 of those transactions.
 Only `take` what you need!

 Getting the Source <a name="source"></a>
 ------------------